watermelonexpress/onesie/doc/how_to_guides/templates.md

 # Templates

 ## Overview
-As you should know from our documentation their [usage](/usage.md), a onesie is already a sort of template.
+As you should know from our documentation of their [usage](/usage.md), a onesie is already a sort of template.
 This guide will discuss the more specifically customized templates that allow us to define and easily re-use elements common among tasks of various generic types.